A Study in Magic

-"You let in the troll too, at Halloween," Harry went on, "The first three people who came into the girls' toilet are the ones who had the greatest interest in what happened to the troll: McGonagall, Snape and you.
-McGonagall and Snape were at the Quidditch match, so that leaves you."
+"You let in the troll too, at Halloween," Harry went on, "The first three people who came into the girls' toilet are the ones who had the greatest interest in what happened to the troll.
+The three were: McGonagall, Snape and you.
+McGonagall and Snape were at the Quidditch match, so it has to be you."

 Quirrell edged towards the table, and picked up the smallest bottle.

 "You're too nosey to live, Potter," Quirrell said as he uncorked it.
-"Scurrying around looking for the troll at Halloween, always lurking near the Forbidden Forest and keeping watch from the Gryffindor tower at night … for all I knew, you've seen me enter Forbidden Forest to procure unicorn's blood.
-Really, you force my hand.
-But now is the time for me to force yours."
+"Scurrying around looking for the troll at Halloween, always lurking near the Forbidden Forest and keeping watch from the Gryffindor tower at night … No doubt you've seen me enter the Forbidden Forest to procure unicorn's blood.
+Really, you've brought this upon yourself."

 "Take the potion, Potter, or Longbottom dies," Quirrell said severely.

-Harry glared up at Quirrell defiantly.
+Harry glared at Quirrell defiantly.
 "And you'll let him go if I do?"

 "No, you won't!"
 Neville shouted.

 Both Harry and Quirrell stared at him.
-Neville tried very hard to look brave despite the fact he was shaking all over, he could barely stand and he wanted to throw up.
+Neville tried to look very brave despite the fact he was shaking all over, he could barely stand and he wanted to throw up.